-delay seconds (Optional) Sets a delay timer for MPLS LDP-IGP synchronization.
+Syntax Description delay seconds (Optional) Sets a delay timer for MPLS LDP-IGP synchronization.
 The range is from 5 to 60 seconds.

-MPLS LDP-IGP synchronization is enabled by default on all the interfaces configured for the process.
-A delay timer is not set.

-This command works with the mpls ldp sync command, which enables MPLS LDP-IGP synchronization on all the interfaces that belong to an OSPF process.
-To disable MPLS LDP-IGP synchronization on a selected interface, use the no mpls ldp igp sync command in the configuration for that interface.
+Command Default MPLS LDP-IGP synch delay timer is not set. ronization is enabled by default on all the interfaces configured for the process.
+A Command Modes Interface configuration (config-if) Command History Release Modification 9.3.0 This command was introduced.
+Usage Guidelines all the interfaces that b with the mpls ldp sync command, which enables MPLS LDP-IGP synchronization on elong to an OSPF process.
+To disable MPLS LDP-IGP synchronization on a selected pls ldp igp sync command in the configuration for that interface.
 Use the mpls ldp igp sync delay seconds command to configure a delay time for MPLS LDP and IGP synchronization on an interface-by-interface basis.
-To remove the delay time from a specified interface, use the no mpls ldp igp sync delay command.
-This command sets the delay time to 0 seconds, but leaves MPLS LDP-IGP synchronization enabled.

-When LDP is fully established and synchronized, LDP checks the delay timer:
+To remove the delay timer from a specified interface, u the no mpls ldp igp sync delay command.
+This command sets the delay time to 0 seconds, but leaves MPL LDP-IGP synchronization enabled.
+When LDP is fully esta ablished and synchronized, LDP checks the delay timer: a delay time, LDP starts the timer.
+When the timer expires, LDP checks that s still valid and notifies the OSPF process.

-- If you configured a delay time, LDP starts the timer.
-When the timer expires, LDP checks that synchronization is still valid and notifies the OSPF process. - If the delay time is not configured, synchronization is disabled or down, or an interface is removed from an IGP process, LDP stops the timer and immediately notifies the OSPF process.
+• If the delay time is not configured, synchronization is disabled or down, or an interface is removed from an IGP process, LDP stops the timer and immediately notifies the OSPF process.